helidon-io/helidon/docs/mp/testing/testing-ng.md

 1. Disable CDI discovery
 2. Add a bean class
 <!--@mdc :: -->

-needed to activate the desired features.
+When disabling discovery, it can be difficult to identify the CDI extensions needed to activate the desired features.

 JAXRS (Jersey) support can be added easily using [`@AddJaxRs`][addjaxrs].